verberktstan/jinput-overtone/README.markdown

 JInput is a Java library for working with devices such as gamepads and joysticks. <https://java.net/projects/jinput>

-__N.B.__ This code is currently in transition to use overtone.libs.event so don't expect it to be useful as-is!
+__N.B.__ This code is currently in transition to use overtone.libs.event.

 ## Identifying Your Controllers
 You can work with controllers using name strings.
-To find these strings, you can use:
+To discover these name strings from attached devices:

     (map find-name (find-controllers))

-Sometimes the names returned by the devices are vague, for example "USB Game Controllers" is the name of a single joystick.
+Sometimes the names returned by the devices are vague, for example "USB Game Controllers" is the name of one joystick I have tested.
 They may be more useful, such as "Controller (XBOX 360 For Windows)".

 The utility function (find-controller x) does a regular expression match using its string parameter, so you can specify just enough to uniquely identify the specific controller